AdamWongCH/analytics-thinking/7-Association/README.md

 You are given student engagement data.

-Your task is to discover patterns of behaviour.
+Your task is to:

+* discover patterns of behaviour
+* identify actions that tend to occur together

 ---

+## Framework

+CRISP-DM Phase:

+1. Business Understanding
+2. Data Understanding
+3. Data Preparation
+4. **Modelling (Pattern Discovery)** ← focus of this module
+5. Evaluation
+6. Deployment

+---

 ## Learning Flow

-1. Lesson → `lesson.md`
+1. **Lesson** → `lesson.md`
-2. Exercise → `exercise.md`
+2. **Exercise** → `exercise.md`
-3. Lab → `lab/`
+3. **Lab** → `lab/`

+Each step builds on the previous one:

+* understand co-occurrence patterns
+* think about relationships between actions
+* generate and interpret association rules

+---

+## What You Will Do

+In this module, you will:

+* identify patterns that occur together
+* interpret association rules
+* assess whether patterns are meaningful
+* connect patterns to real-world behaviour

 ---